 Plan ahead.
 You may request extensions from your GSI up until 72 hours before papers are due.
 After then, extensions will be granted only for medical and family emergencies.
 Submitting Work:

-Papers must be submitted, on paper, by you, to your GSI, in class, by 9:40am, before the lecture starts.
+Papers must be submitted, on paper, by you, to your GSI, in class, by 9:40am, before the lecture starts, unless your GSI approves another procedure for submission.
 Papers submitted later will lose one step (e.g., B+ to B) immediately and then an additional step every 24 hours.
-If you cannot come to lecture on the due date, you may request to make other arrangements with your GSI, so long as you do so well before the deadline.
-Whatever the circumstances, you are responsible for ensuring that your GSI gets your paper.
+If your GSI approves email submission, you are responsible for ensuring that your GSI gets your paper.
 Forgotten or unopenable attachments, bounced or lost emails, and so on, are your responsibility.
 "Re-grading":

 You are strongly encouraged to discuss grades and comments on papers with your GSI or me.
 However, grades on particular papers and exams will not be changed under any circumstances.
 While there is no perfect system, selective "re-grading" at students' request only makes things worse.
 "Second" grades are likely to be less accurate and less fair than "first" grades.
 This is because, among other things, the GSI does not have access to other papers for purposes of comparison, the student will inevitably supply additional input (clarifications, explanations, etc.) that the original paper did not, and there are certain biases of self-selection.
 The only exception, to which none of these concerns apply, is a suspected arithmetical or recording error in your final course grade.
 Please do not hesitate to bring this to your GSI's or my attention.
 Academic Dishonesty:

 Plagiarism or cheating will result in an "F" in the course as a whole and a report to Student Judicial Affairs.
 "Any test, paper or report submitted by you and that bears your name is presumed to be your own original work that has not previously been submitted for credit in another course unless you obtain prior written approval to do so from your instructor.
 "In all of your assignments, including your homework or drafts of papers, you may use words or ideas written by other individuals in publications, web sites, or other sources, but only with proper attribution.
 'Proper attribution' means that you have fully identified the original source and extent of your use of the words or ideas of others that you reproduce in your work for this course, usually in the form of a footnote or parenthesis."-Academic Dishonesty and Plagiarism Subcommittee, June 18, 2004.

-Accommodations for Students with Disabilities:

-If you have an official accommodation letter that is relevant to this course, please notify both me and your GSI at a reasonable time.
+Accommodations for Students with Disabilities: If you have an official accommodation letter that is relevant to this course, please notify both me and your GSI at a reasonable time.
 We will do whatever we can to help.